Re-posted from our Metrics for Multilingual Communications on March 9, 2009 – Understand what you buy:

 LSP TIP: Ask questions!
 When the price differs between vendors, find out why.

-Buyer-side processes impact on translation.
+Buyer-side processes impact on buying translation

 A key piece of insight that we share with our clients is the importance of considering the entire Content Lifecycle.
 Many of the metrics in our Client Mentor Program (CMP) focus on the processes that precede the translation process.
 Additional efficiencies can be achieved during translation if certain things are in place before the source copy is sent to translation.